mr-radium/AutomateGoogleForms/README.md

 # AutomateGoogleForms
 A Python script that automatically fills google forms using Selenium

-To learn more about this repository visit my <a href="https://mr-radium.medium.com/automatic-google-forms-with-python-selenium-101-60585a8397d4" Medium Article>
+To learn more about this repository visit my <a href="https://mr-radium.medium.com/automatic-google-forms-with-python-selenium-101-60585a8397d4" Medium Article/>

 The output of this code should look something like this